Windows Internet Name Service

+Windows Internet Name Service (WINS) is a Microsoft name resolution service, introduced in 1994 with Windows NT 3.5, for translating NetBIOS names to IP addresses.
+NetBIOS names are an older naming convention used for local name resolution before DNS became ubiquitous.
+WINS is mostly unnecessary for modern networks unless legacy systems require it.
+The rise of DNS, especially through Microsoft's Active Directory service's DNS support, made WINS effectively obsolete by the mid-2000s.
+Microsoft documentation advises not to use WINS on networks not requiring it.

+Details

-Windows Internet Name Service (WINS) is the Microsoft implementation of NetBIOS Name Service (NBNS), a name server and service for NetBIOS computer names.
+WINS is Microsoft's implementation of the NetBIOS Name Service (NBNS), a name server and service for NetBIOS computer names.
 Effectively, WINS is to NetBIOS names what DNS is to domain names — a central mapping of host names to network addresses.
 Like the DNS, it is implemented in two parts, a server service (that manages the embedded Jet Database, server to server replication, service requests, and conflicts) and a TCP/IP client component which manages the client's registration and renewal of names, and takes care of queries.
-Basically, Windows Internet Name Service (WINS) is a legacy computer name registration and resolution service that maps computer NetBIOS names to IP addresses.

-WINS is Microsoft's predecessor to DNS for name resolution.
-Though WINS has not been deprecated, Microsoft advise against new deployments.